NahoiLartem/NYT2/README.md

 A bug might occur due to not changing the session's working directory to the source file location.
 This can be done by Session > Set Working Directory > To Source File Location from R-Studio.
 Here are some demo pictures of the App

-In the end final app should look something like this: